kopylovvlad/mini_rails/readme.md

-MiniRails - ruby on minirails.
+MiniRails - Ruby on MiniRails.

 # About